wolfSSL/wolfssl/SECURITY-POLICY.md

 Material changes to this policy are announced via the wolfSSL blog.

-This file is the canonical policy.
+The canonical policy is `SECURITY-POLICY.md` in the wolfSSL source repository.
 Reporting addresses also appear in
 <https://www.wolfssl.com/.well-known/security.txt>; keep them in step.

 *Last updated: 2026-08-21*